The TreeView allows the user to select a single node or multiple nodes by using node checkboxes.

 You can also persist the checked state of a single node by an item field—for example, a

 text field.
-To select a specific TreeView item by its unique
+To select a specific TreeView item by a unique field, use the

 The multiple check mode is enabled by default.